Nat Ma Taung, Myanmar: What to pack, what to wear, and when to go [2024]

 • Voltage adapter

-A plug adapter that supports outlet types A, C, D, G and I. Be sure to choose the right kind.
-A lot of adapters currently sold are just plugs and require your electronics to adjust the voltage themselves.
-If your devices can't do that they could get fried.
-This one should work in most locations.
+A plug adapter that supports outlet types A, C, D, G and I. Take care to pick the necessary type.
+Most adapters that you can buy are simply plug changers and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one works in most locations.

 • Power bank for devices